maganti/datasciencecoursera/tidydata/codebook.md

 -	Each observation forms a row
 -	Each type of observational unit forms a table

+#####The tidy version of the dataset, "tidydata.txt"

+This efort primarily focussed on the "manipulation" of "messy" data into "tidy" data to address the above mentioned issues and requirements.
+Broadly, the steps taken can be classified as:

+-	**Filter** - removed or filtered observations to end up with only mean/std observations
+-	**Transform** - added the **subject** and **activity** variables to the filterd observations
+-	**Aggregate** - collapsed or aggregated the means of all the mean and std measurements per each of the subject/activity combination.
+Aggregated data about the same observations, from multiple sources into one
+-	**Sort** - changed the order of the observations to be ordered by the subject id and each activity
+-	**Clean** - named column headers that were values only with no names, changed inconsistent column names into "tidy" names based on the tidy data principles

+The resultant tidy version of the original data set consists of one table, Mean and Standard Deviations for each of the Subject/Activity combination.
+This comprises of only the mean() and std() measurement variables across all signals, for each of the 30 subjects, each performing 6 activities.
+The accompanying **run_analysis.R" script file and the **README.md** files provide the R script source code and the instructions and explanations, for the filtering and tidying rules applied that resulted in the tidy data, **tidydata.txt"** and how to read this data set into R.

-Based on this, given 30 subjects and 6 activities, and a whole set of measurements, the tidy data set structure has "subjects" and  "activities" as rows, and the mean and standard deviation measurements as columns or measured variables.
-Each row represens mean/std measurements for one activity performed by one subject.
+Based on this, given 30 subjects and 6 activities, the original data set consisting of 10299 observations for 561 variables has been reshaped into 180 observations (30 subjects times 6 activities each), of 68 columns, with subject and activity being the two 'id' variables), and a set of 66  measurement variables representing the averages of the mean and standard deviation for each subject/activity combination.
+Therefore, each row represens the average of the mean/std measurements for one activity performed by one subject.
+All observations not pertaining to mean and std measurements have been filtered out

-This data set is filtered down to 66 measured variables (from the original 561 variables), and two id variables, subject and activity, have been added to result in 68 columns.
-The 66 measurements captured here represent only the mean and std variables, as specified by the intent of this exercise, and all others were discarded.
-This data set structure is a result of processing rules applied based on the principles for tidy data, cited above in the paper.
 ##### The tidy data set#####
 In addition to this file that you are reading, **cookbook.md**, there are three other files, included as part of this data set:
 - **'run_analysis.R'**:  A "R" script file, for getting and cleaning the data from the original Human Activity Recognition Data Set